 This model is secured to the vehicle trunk or hatch by nylon straps in a similar manner to other trunk mount racks we tested, such as the Saris Freedom 2-Bike.
 Metal support arms wrapped in soft foam contact the vehicle.
-This contender is the only trunk mount rack we tested that has no adjustability to allow optimum fit for different vehicles.
+This contender is the only trunk mount rack we tested that has no adjustability to allow an optimal fit for different vehicles.
 The metal support arms are fixed in place, so they cannot be adjusted for stability or to avoid contact with latches, lights, or areas that may not be suited to supporting the weight.
 Access to rear vehicle compartments is not possible when the rack is mounted to the vehicle, but this is the case with all trunk mount racks we tested.
 The Deluxe 2 can hold 2 bikes with a max weight limit of 75 lbs.
 It holds bikes by making direct contact with the frame which is not ideal for carrying full suspension bikes or bikes with funky frame shapes.
 The Deluxe 2 uses the same straps for securing bicycles as the Allen Deluxe 4-Bike Hitch Carrier, and we found that they frequently came loose during testing.

 Ease of Assembly